grain-lang/grain/stdlib/immutablemap.md

 ## Values

-Functions and constants for working with ImmutableMaps.
+Functions and constants included in the ImmutableMap module.

 ### ImmutableMap.**empty**